 Any activity involving lifting or carrying heavy objects can cause degenerative changes as you get older and use your muscles more.

-If you begin to feel irritation or back pain from sciatica, begin treatment with rest and anti-inflammatory medication, like Tylenol.
-If pain down your hip or thigh persists, consider seeing a specialist for alternate treatment options.
+Start treatment with rest if you begin to feel irritation or back pain from sciatica.
+If pain down your hip or thigh persists, consider seeing a specialist for nonsurgical treatment options, including:

 Pay attention to the pattern of your pain.
 If you can accurately identify where your pain is coming from and what it feels like, it is much easier for your physician to come up with a diagnosis.

-Lastly, it’s important to inform your physician of the movements and activities that make your back pain from sciatica worse.
-This may also help them determine where your pain originates from.
+Lastly, it’s essential to inform your physician of the movements and activities that make your back pain from sciatica worse.
+This may also help them determine where your pain originates.

 Schedule an appointment